muditaz/netflix-gpt/README.md

 - Segregated Browse into Main Container and Secondary Container
 - Video Title Component made, Fetched Trailer for Video and stored it in redux
 - Used Custom Hook for fetching Trailer for Video
+- Created a Custom Hook for fetching data for now playing movies, popular movies, top rated and upcoming movies.
+Also stored it in redux store.
+- Build Secondary Container component